Buying Equipment / in North America

 - Game and Hobby Zone: Located at 2 Bloor Street West (in the lower level of Cumberland Terrace accessible from Bloor Subway Station through the Hudson Bay Centre), Game and Hobby Zone has a limited selection of Go sets at higher prices.
 (2013 April}

-- Hairy Tarantula Comics & Games: The downtown location at 354 Yonge Street, 2nd floor (north of Dundas Street) and the North York location at 6979 Yonge Street, basement (south of Steeles Avenue), sells a small Go set for $25 and Go bowls.
+- Hairy Tarantula Comics & Games: Located at 6979 Yonge Street, basement (south of Steeles Avenue), sells a small Go set for $25 and Go bowls.
 (You may need to ask them to dig it out of storage.)
 (2014 April)

 - Meeplemart Inc.: Located at 247 Spadina Avenue, basement (south of Dundas Street), they sell a small Go set and Go bowls.
 (2014 April)